Sofii-gui/Sofii-gui.github.io/index.md

 LAB 8, PART 2

-  * For this lab, the reason that it is one of my favorite is because it was the lab where I felt accomplished.
+  * For this lab, the reason that it is one of my favorites is because it was the lab where I felt accomplished.
 The reason for that feeling is that this is the lab where my partner did most of the work